sonia02020202/Backend2/Passion Project MVP/README.md

-Use of Model, View and Controller
+✔ Use of Model, View, and Controller

-Read, update and Delete functions
+✔ Read, Update, and Delete functions

-API
+✔ API

-Code is on Git hub
+✔ Code is on GitHub

-Included README File
+✔ Included README file

-Created Add, Delete, Update and Edit Buttons
+✔ Created Add, Delete, Update, and Edit buttons

-Created Form
+✔ Created forms

-Controllers handle form submission (POST)
+✔ Controllers handle form submission (POST)

-Delete views show confirmation before deleting
+✔ Delete views show confirmation before deleting

-Added Summary Blocks of information.
+✔ Added summary blocks of information

-Added Summary Blocks to describle properties and methods
+✔ Added summary blocks to describe properties and methods

-Added forms for Customers, Employees and Orders
+✔ Added forms for Customers, Employees, and Orders

-Added 3 tables ERD and relationships - word document
+✔ Added 3 tables, ERD, and relationships (Word document)

+✔ Created views

+✔ Engaged with other students by asking a couple of questions about another student’s project in Padlet

+✔ GitHub is posted with the presentation video

+✔ Uploaded GitHub link along with the presentation video to Blackboard

+✔ Updated readme file